How it works

 Vermifiltration is therefore well suited to both domestic wastewater treatment and also community-based treatment using simplified sewers.

-Primary treatment of domestic wastewater - the vermidigester
+Primary treatment - the vermidigester

 Wastewater from toilets, kitchen, bathroom etc enters the vermidigester vault at the top.
 Solid waste (poo, toilet paper, kitchen waste, hair etc) is retained in the vermidigester and accumulates on the media surface, where worms reduce this to humus.
 The liquid filters through the substrate and exits the vermidigester at the bottom.